 Ticket Appeal Procedure

-Traffic citations are handled by the College Police Department subject to the right to appeal to the Judicial Committee.
+College citations issued by the College Police Department are subject to the right to appeal.
 There are two options for resolving traffic citations:

 All accidents occurring on a college campus roadway or parking lot should be reported immediately to the College Police Department.
 Officers will investigate all reportable accidents on college property, file all necessary reports, aide in the drivers' exchange of information, render needed first aid or summon appropriate medical assistance and arrange for vehicles to be towed if they are not operational.